sahithyandev/s2/src/content/docs/data-structure-algorithms/algorithms/02-complexity-analysis.md

 - The input density and input size might not be uniform
   Usually assumed to be uniform and is considered good enough.
 Experimentation is required for more precise approximation.

+## Asymptotic notation

+A method used to categorize functions or to calculate upper/lower bounds with respect to the growth rate of functions.
+In this context, total number of steps followed by a specific algorithm is expressed in terms of its input size $n$, then asymptotic analysis can be done. $ $

 ### Time complexity

 Analysis of how the running time of the algorithm grows with various input sizes.